ops-lab/opslab/README.rst

     path('user/', include('user.urls')),

-3. Run `python manage.py makemigrations` to create the user migrations.
+3. Run `python manage.py makemigrations user` to create the user migrations.

-4. Run `python manage.py migrate` to create the user models.
+4. Run `python manage.py migrate user` to create the user models.

-5. Add frontend static file to svnlab/frontend/dist.
-And start the development server that run `python manage.py runserver 127.0.0.1:8000`.
+5. Add frontend static file to svnlab/frontend.
+And start the development server that run `python manage.py runserver 0.0.0.0:8000`.

 6. Visit http://127.0.0.1:8000/ to participate in the user.